Teaching English in Cambodia

 Teaching in Cambodia

-As Cambodia’s international and English language educational sector continue to grow, the country still sets low entry requirements for teachers to begin their teaching journey.
+As Cambodia’s international and English language education sector continues to grow, the country still sets low entry requirements for teachers to begin their teaching journey.
 Though different schools may set their own requirements, a college degree and TEFL are not necessary for teaching in Cambodia.
-The smaller salaries go very far within the country and travelling to nearby SE Asian countries is also affordable.
+The smaller salaries go very far within the country and traveling to nearby SE Asian countries is also affordable.
 Cambodia has several national holidays that teachers can use to travel and explore the country.
-The need at international schools, private schools, and training centers catering to both adults and children mean there are many opportunities for employment for teachers in the ESL field.
+The need at international schools, private schools, and training centers catering to both adults and children means there are many opportunities for employment for teachers in the ESL field.

 Tourism in Cambodia

-Tourism is Cambodia’s fastest growing industry and has largely been responsible for the countries rapid development in recent years.
-Each year millions of travellers flock to Cambodia to take in the majesty of the temples at Seim Reap, the rich history of Phnom Penh, and the beaches of Sihanoukville in the south west.
+Tourism is Cambodia’s fastest-growing industry and has largely been responsible for the countries rapid development in recent years.
+Each year millions of travelers flock to Cambodia to take in the majesty of the temples at Seim Reap, the rich history of Phnom Penh, and the beaches of Sihanoukville in the southwest.
 The country offers opportunities for adventure tourism, cultural exploration, and beachy relaxation alike.
 There’s something for everyone here!

 - The Angkor Empire of the 9th-13th century was the largest kingdom in South East Asia, spanning almost the entirety of the region.
 You can still see the remnants of the largest pre-industrial city in the world in Siem Reap.